ReisCodes/Docker-K8-app-deployment/README.md

-# Using Docker and Kubernetes to Deploy Sparta App locally
+# Using Docker and Kubernetes to Deploy Sparta App Locally

 ## Creating Docker image of the Sparta App